Updated: Aug 20

 Lo Mein Noodles 1 lb noodles of choice (I used brown rice spaghetti style pasta) 2-3 cups chopped green or Napa cabbage 1/2 Fennel bulb or more, including parts of green stalks, sliced thin 2 medium carrots, grated 1 or 2 inch piece ginger, peeled and grated or minced 1/2 cup onion, sliced or chopped 4 garlic cloves, peeled and minced 5-6 mushrooms, optional 1 lb extra firm tofu, cubed 1/3 cup low-sodium soy sauce or Tamari cilantro for garnish, optional

 Cook noodles according to package directions.
 When noodles are done, drain and return to pot.
 Cover to keep warm while vegetables cook.
-Heat a large frying pan over medium heat.
-When hot add all vegetables (cabbage through mushrooms) at once and stir fry two minutes.
+Heat a large frying pan over medium-high heat.
+When hot add all vegetables (cabbage through mushrooms) at once and stir fry 2 minutes.
 Add tofu and continue to stir fry 2-3 minutes.
-Add the soy sauce, cover pan tightly, turn heat down slightly and cook 5 minutes.
+Add the soy sauce, cover pan tightly, turn heat down to medium-low and cook 5 minutes.
 Add veggie/soy sauce mixture to the warm noodles.
 Toss to combine and serve at once garnished with cilantro (if desired).
 Serves 4-5.